Mid-The-Modder/Midbox-DISCONTINUED/README.md

 https://mid-the-modder.github.io/Midbox/
 ### Known Issues
 Modbox Trill envelope sounds incorrect when at certain tempos.
+New envelopes sound terrible when combined with certain settings, like pulse width.
 ## Changelog
 ### V0.0.1
 Added Keys for octaves one higher and lower.